Originally published on 21 JAN 2021; revised on 7 OCT 2021.

 This disables searching the web (via a "default search engine") by just typing your query into the address bar.

-While this is certainly a solid feature for increased privacy, some users might want search using a private search engine from their address bars.
+While this is certainly a solid feature for increased privacy, some users might want to search the web using a private search engine from their address bars.

 Fortunately, Ungoogled Chromium comes with some choices for private search engines.
 Namely Searx and DuckDuckGo.